 While in private practice before he became an Associate Judge, he practiced in the area of taxation and accounting related to individuals and corporations, both those closely-held or family owned and publicly traded corporations.
 His experience in taxation and accounting of corporations lends itself well to representing divorce clients who have an ownership in an ongoing business, particularly those clients who have a family or small business.
 Additionally, he also has wide experience with respect to taxation and accounting related to partnerships, sole proprietorships and other forms of business ownership.
 His tax and accounting background also allows him to understand and provide sound advice regarding all issues of taxation in divorce matters.
 He also published numerous articles dealing with intricate aspects of the formation and maintaining of corporations.

 In 1991, the Governor of the State of Illinois appointed him as Public Guardian of DuPage County, and he served in that capacity until his appointment as an Associate Judge for DuPage County in 1995.
 As Public Guardian of DuPage County, he was appointed to protect the interests of disabled adults and minors, and he proudly served DuPage County in that capacity.
 He also worked closely with the Public Administrator of DuPage County during the same period of time and assisted in handling all aspects of the probating of decedent’s estates.

 Since 2007, he has been appointed by judges to serve as an arbitrator in divorce cases, he has served as an expert witness and he has served as a Guardian ad Litem for the 18th Judicial Circuit to represent and protect the best interests of children.

-In 2013, he was blessed to receive an award from DuPage County Legal Aid for his distinguished service providing pro bono legal services.
+In 2013 and 2023, he was blessed to receive awards from DuPage County Legal Aid for his distinguished service providing pro bono legal services.
 He continues to regularly provide pro bono legal services for those in need.